Hike to Hotel Everest View

 Trekking during the monsoon season (June-August) can be challenging due to heavy rainfall, which makes the trail slippery and reduces visibility.
 The winter season (December-February) also presents challenges with snow-covered paths and colder temperatures.
 Nonetheless, with the appropriate equipment and also prep work, trekking is possible during these seasons.

 Wintertime, specifically from December to February, can be an ideal choice for those who prefer less crowded trails.
-The number of trekkers is significantly lower compared to the peak seasons, offering a more peaceful trekking experience.
-Despite the challenges of snow and cold, winter trekking can provide a unique and serene experience in the Everest region.
+The number of trekkers is remarkably descending compared to the peak seasons, offering a more peaceful trekking experience.
+Despite the challenges of snow and cold, winter trekking can deliver a remarkable and tranquil experience in the Everest region.

-Given the unpredictable highland weather, trekkers should be prepared for sudden changes in conditions.
-Appropriate gear, including waterproof clothing and sturdy footwear, is essential.
+Given the unforeseen highland weather, trekkers should be prepared for sudden changes in conditions.
+Appropriate gear, including waterproof clothing and sturdy footwear, is important.

 In summary, spring and autumn are the optimal seasons for the EBC trek due to excellent visibility.
 The trek is approximately 130 kilometers round trip, requiring 5 to 6 hours of trekking each day.